glenasmith/glenasmith.github.io/guava/guava.md

 ## Few words about Why Guava?

-* Developed at Google for internal use
+* Developed at Google from internal use
 * Reduces boilerplate
 * Good patterns from smart people
 * Absorbs old "Google Collections" lib